 Has it been a while since you’ve been in an English class?
+Concerned you might be dangling your modifiers?
 Will your readers be confused by awkward grammar or inconsistent citation styles?
-Concerned you might be dangling your modifiers?
-Don’t allow these grammar gotchas to undermine your credibility.
-Let me straighten them out so your readers can focus on your message.
+Don’t allow grammar gotchas undermine your credibility.
+Let me smooth out your writing so your readers can focus on your message.

 Publishing Process Overview

 Let’s briefly review the publishing process.
-Many writers say proofreading for any kind of editing, but familiarizing yourself with different levels of editing and where they fit in the publishing process will make it easier to communicate.
+Many writers say proofreading to mean any kind of editing, but familiarizing yourself with different levels of editing and where they fit in the publishing process will make it easier to communicate.

 - The first step is writing an amazing manuscript.
-Easy-peasy, right?
+Piece of cake, right?

 - Next is developmental editing, also called content editing, substantive editing, or manuscript critique.
-This high-level review applies to the manuscript as a whole, chapters, and sections and helps you keep your book on track.
+This high-level review applies to the manuscript as a whole and helps you keep your book on track.
 I don’t offer this service, but it’s really important.
 Don’t skip this step.

 - Copyediting comes next.
 I take a detailed look at your manuscript, suggesting edits that may apply to sentences, words, even individual letters.
 See the “Copyediting” section below for details.

 - If you’re creating a printed book, designing the interior and cover mustn’t be skipped.
-Again, I don’t do this work, but this step is crucial.
+Again, I don’t do this work, but it’s also important, and you’d be wise to hire a professional.

 - Proofreading will catch missed or newly introduced errors in language and layout.
 I explain what I do during this step in the “Proofreading” section below.